Robert Mugabe's most famous quotes

 "We ask, was he born out of homosexuality?
 We need continuity in our race, and that comes from the woman, and no to homosexuality.
 John and John, no; Maria and Maria, no. They are worse than dogs and pigs.
 I keep pigs and the male pig knows the female one." - ZDC radio interview, 2015

 "We equally reject attempts to prescribe 'new rights' that are contrary to our values, norms, traditions, and beliefs.
-We are not gays!" - UNGA, 2015
+We are not gays!" - UN General Assembly, 2015

 On Britain: